EOSIO/eosio.contracts/docs/03_guides/01_upgrading-the-eosio.system-contract.md

 Then each of the top 21 block producers should do the following:

 5. Compare their generated `upgrade_system_contract_official_trx.json` file with the `upgrade_system_contract_official_trx.json` provided by the lead producer.
 The only difference should be in `expiration`, `ref_block_num`, `ref_block_prefix`, for example:

-TO DO: Shouldn't one of the files be upgrade_system_contract_trx.json?

 ```
 $ diff upgrade_system_contract_official_trx.json upgrade_system_contract_trx.json